Infinidat/infinimetrics-container/README.md

 ### Upgrade

-Pull the changes from this repository, checkout out the new version and run ./install.sh again.
+Fetch the changes from this repository (`git fetch --tags`),

+Checkout the new version (e.g `git checkout <ver>`) and run `./install.sh` again.

-The remaining instructions are the same as in the installation above.
+The remaining instructions to start the containers are the same as in the installation above.

 ### Install.sh usage

 ```
 Usage: ./install.sh [options]

-Install containerized InfiniMetrics in Self-Hosted environment.
+Install containerized InfiniMetrics in self-managed environment.

 Options:
  -h, --help           Show this message
  --noninteractive     Skip the interactive initialization prompt
- --start-containers   Start the containers automatically after install
+ --start-containers   Start the containers automatically following install
  --skip-init          Skip database initialization/migration (not recommended)
 ```